Crio-Bytes/Security/Secure Authorization with JWT/README.md

 JWTs are used primarily for authorization.
 Having prior knowledge of one or many of the following topics will give you a clearer context.
 - Any kind of authentication on a backend server
 - Use of protected APIs
-- Nodejs(only for Challenge Activities)
+- Node.js(only for Challenge Activities)

 ## Introduction: What, Where and Why?